tef/guestbook/README.md

 But all our machines are likely different so you need to check.
 This may be simply done by running `which python3` within your terminal.
 Copy the output and put it at the top of `script.py` with the `#!` at the start.

-Know that `script.py` must reside within the cgi-bin folder or else it won't work!
+Know that `script.py` must live within the cgi-bin folder or else it won't work!

 Now, we're ready to run our guestbook!